 Why are There so Many Tony Awards?

-First of all, the Tony Award committee splits the majority of awards into two separate categories, awards for plays and awards for musicals.
-Then they also have separate awards for male actors and female actresses respectfully.
+The committee splits the majority of awards into two separate categories, plays and musicals.
+Then they also have separate awards for male and female actors.
 While this all makes sense, it does force the committee to have at least two, and sometimes four, awards for many of the categories.
 This problem is seen with the “Best Leading Actor/Actress in a Play/Musical” and “Best Featured Actor/Actress in a Play/Musical” awards.